Shelby E. McDonald, Ph.D.

 B.S., Virginia Polytechnic Institute and State University

-Assistant professor, School of Social Work
+Associate professor, VCU School of Social Work

 Notable awards, honors and appointments

 - Fellow, Oxford Centre for Animal Ethics, Oxford University, 2020